citelao/Spotify-for-Alfred/README.md

 ### A controller, not a workflow ###

 Spotifious just *feels* fun to use, like a real plugin for Alfred, not a workflow.
-It can do in-depth, album-scouring searches and gives you useful information.
+It can do in-depth, album-scouring searches and gives you useful information even if something goes wrong.

 Not unlike the iTunes Mini Player.

 ### Alfred-like ###

 Spotifious is also especially Alfred-like.
-Just start typing to scour Spotify's servers for Music.
-Browse through artists and albums like nobody's business using an intelligent menu system that leaves you in control.
+Just start typing to scour Spotify's servers for music.
+Browse through artists and albums like nobody's business  and drill down through Queen's huge anthologies with a snappy context-based search.

 ### Smart ###

-Spotifious implements auto-updater Alleyoop to make sure it's always up-to-date.
+Spotifious uses Packal to make sure you always have the latest version.
 It gives you a heads-up about what's going on with Spotify *the moment you start it*.
-It also got a perfect score on its SATs.
+And don't worry about errors— we'll handle those.

 ## Download & Install ##

-Current version: v0.81
+Current version: v0.9

 1. [Download](https://github.com/citelao/Spotify-for-Alfred/archive/master.zip)
 this repository.